 Berg’s cases were more successful than he ever imagined.
 This new style of revolving display case—which evolved into the “Berg Selector”—netted a 500% increase in sales!

 A Fixture in Retail Stores

-The Berg Company in 1972 was joined by Jahabow Industries of Owensville, Missouri when they began to manufacture a copycat display called the Pro-Motion Revolving Display.
-The mechanism of the Pro-Motion case was completely different from the Berg model yet the look and functions of the two cases were essentially identical.
-Jahabow Industries manufactured the Pro-Motion for several years before giving up on the rotating case and discontinued production mid 1980’s.
+In 1972, Jahabow Industries began to manufacture a similar display called the Pro-Motion Revolving Display.
+While the mechanism was different from the Berg Model-A, the function was the same.
+Jahabow Industries manufactured the Pro-Motion for several years before giving up on the rotating case and discontinuing production in the mid-1980s.

-Production of the A-Model moved from Madison, WI in 1982 with the sale and purchase of the showcase division of The Berg Company.
-Berg Showcase Manufacturing, Inc. of Longmont, CO began producing the Berg showcase line and the A-Model maintaining the leader position of motion display in the showcase industry.
-The last A-Model Motion Display was built by Berg Showcase Manufacturing at the end of 1998 shortly before the company went out of business.
+In 1982, the showcase division of The Berg Company was sold.
+Thereafter, Berg Showcase Manufacturing, Inc. of Longmont, CO began producing the Berg showcase line.
+The last Model-A Motion Display was built near the end of 1998, shortly before the company went out of business.

-Today, Spin Display Inc., a division of BWInc., of Boulder, Colorado, has introduced the next generation of motion display.
-Spin Display has continued the evolution by improving and updating the “Berg Motion Case" being careful to maintain the important features that made the Berg predecessors the very best in motion.
+In 1998 Spin Display Inc. in Boulder, Colorado—began producing the next generation Model-A known as the Berg Motion Case.
+Spin Display has continued the evolution by improving and updating the “Berg Motion Case” taking care to maintain the important features that made it’s predecessors the very best in motion.

 Click HERE to view standard features – options and place an order for a Berg motion Case.

 Click parts and repairs to find replacement parts for an existing model.